Joël Matip: 2016–17 season

-2017–18 season
+2017–2019

 On 1 October 2017, Matip was criticised for his poor performance against Newcastle United, being deemed at fault for Newcastle's goal.
 On 4 November, Matip scored his first goal of the 2017–18 season, scoring in a 4–1 win over West Ham United at the London Stadium.
-On 27 January 2018, Matip scored an own goal in a 2–3 home defeat to West Bromwich Albion in the fourth round of the FA Cup.
+On 27 January 2018, Matip scored an own goal in a 3–2 home defeat to West Bromwich Albion in the fourth round of the 2017–18 FA Cup.
 On 31 March, during the match against Crystal Palace, Matip suffered a thigh injury.
 On 3 April, Liverpool announced that he would have to undergo surgery to fix it, and that he will miss the rest of the season.

-2018–19 season

 Matip suffered another muscle injury in July 2018 during a tour of the United States, but recovered to be named an unused substitute in a 2–0 away win over Crystal Palace on 20 August.

-On 13 December 2018, Matip suffered a broken collarbone after the 1–0 win against Napoli.
-The injury saw him miss another 6 weeks of the season.
+On 13 December, Matip suffered a broken collarbone after the 1–0 win against Napoli.
+The injury saw him miss another six weeks of the season.
 Despite the showing of interest by new Fulham manager Claudio Ranieri, Matip remained at Liverpool for the rest of the season, establishing himself in the starting eleven.
-On 1 June 2019, Matip assisted Divock Origi's goal in the 87th minute of the 2019 UEFA Champions League Final, which saw Liverpool defeat Tottenham Hotspur 2–0 to win the title.
+On 1 June 2019, Matip assisted Divock Origi's goal in the 87th minute of the 2019 Champions League final, which saw Liverpool defeat Tottenham Hotspur 2–0 to win the title.

 2019–20 season

 On 4 August 2019, Matip scored Liverpool's goal in the 2019 FA Community Shield.
 Liverpool lost the game 5–4 on penalties.
-On 24 August 2019, Matip scored his first Premier League goal of the season, opening the scoring in a 3–1 home win over Arsenal.
-On 18 October 2019, he signed a contract renewal until 2024.
+He scored his first goal of the Premier League season on 24 August, opening the scoring in a 3–1 home win over Arsenal.
+On 18 October 2019, he signed a new contract with Liverpool until June 2024.

 His 2019–20 season was plagued by injuries, and Joe Gomez quickly took his place as Jürgen Klopp's preferred centre-back to partner Virgil van Dijk.
 His first injury occurred in a Premier League match on 20 October 2019 against rivals Manchester United.
-He returned in late January 2020, making just one league start before the seasons suspension due to COVID-19.
-He was injured again on 21 June 2020 in a Merseyside derby against Everton, with the club later revealing he would not be able to feature for the rest of the season.
+He returned in late January 2020, making just one league start before the season was suspended due to the COVID-19 pandemic.
+He was injured again on 21 June 2020 during a Merseyside derby against Everton, with the club later revealing he would not be able to feature for the rest of the season.